Greg Yung Logo

 • An absence of standards or accountability.
 (Accountability, done right, is a sign of respect.)

 • The same as team harmony or being "nice".
-(The most psychologically safe teams often disagree loudly.)
+(The most psychologically safe teams often disagree loudly... and often, it is a lot of fun!)

 The distinction that matters: psychological safety is about the interpersonal environment, not the performance expectations.
 You can hold a team to incredibly high standards — you should — and still create a space where people feel safe to say "I don't understand" or "I think we're making a mistake."